-One thing that does make this soup a bit different is a package of chicken gravy mix.
+One thing that does make this easy chicken noodle soup a bit different is a package of chicken gravy mix.
 It helps to give it flavor and an ever so slight thickness to the broth.
-I also like to have leftovers so this recipe makes a good amount.
+I also like to have leftovers and this recipe makes a good amount.
 So I can enjoy this soup a day or two after.

 I just started a new giveaway today, so be sure to stop by the giveaway page to enter!

 - 4 cubes of chicken bouillon

 - 1 small onion, fined diced

 - 2 cups uncooked noodles (I used large elbow noodles)

 - 2 cups diced or shredded cooked chicken

 - In a large stock pot, place 12 cups of water.
 Add the bouillon, onion, celery , and carrots to the water.
 Bring to a boil.

 - Once the water is boiling cook for 10 minutes.
 Add the uncooked noodles and cook until noodles are tender, I do this according to the noodles I use.
 The large elbow noodles I used it was 8 minutes.